evapalatou/dream-life-fitness/README.md

 - Solution: added the #social-networks i:hover effect in the .css file that changes the color of the icons.
 4. Create a thank you page for the message form at about page.
 [SOLVED]
 - Solution: created and additional html page response.html and used the GET form method.
 Additionally I used the meta tag refresh to automatically redirect to the index page.
 5. Center product cards container at the order page.
+[SOLVED]
-- Solution:
+- Solution: updated .css file with following attributes display: flex, flex-direction, flex-wrap
 6. Remove JavaScript elements from the website, might cause poor overall performance.
 - Solution:
 7. Add cursor pointer to the flip cards section [SOLVED]